awsdocs/amazon-kendra-developer-guide/doc_source/user-context-filter.md

   + Server – The `_user_id` is the username\.
 The username is always lower case\.
   + Cloud – The `_user_id` is the account ID of the user\.

+You can add up to 200 entries in the `AccessControlList` field\.

 ## User context filtering for Google Drive data sources<a name="context-filter-google"></a>

 A Google Workspace Drive data source returns user and group information for Google Drive users and groups\.
 Group and domain membership are mapped to the `_group_ids` index field\.
 The Google Drive user name is mapped to the `_user_id` field\.